jilldela/EventsInTown/README.md

 ```
 The user can host, bookmark, or register/purchase tickets to events.
 The user state holds arrays of events.
 The definition of variable `events` changes, as shown in the snippet above, and renders the different `EventIndexItem` components based on the slice of state.

-### Bookmarks
-Users can bookmark events by click the bookmark icon.
-If users are not signed in, the bookmark opens the modal to allow users to sign up or log in.
-The functionality of the bookmark icon toggles between selected and unselected, filling in the bookmark if the user chooses to bookmark the event.
-The event is added to the user's bookmarked events, which they can view on his/her profile page.
-This is all handled through a `bookmark` join table connecting the `event_id` and the `user_id`.

 ## Future Updates